teaching-on-testbeds/hello-chameleon/index.md

 in the SSH session.
 Verify that your changes appear in the output.

+## Exercise: Hello, Linux

+If you are not very comfortable working at the Linux terminal, then before you delete your virtual machine, you can take the opportunity now t learn a few basic commands, following the instructions in: [Hello, Linux](https://teaching-on-testbeds.github.io/hello-linux/index-chi)

 ## Exercise: delete resources

 Chameleon is a shared facility, and it is important to be mindful of your resource usage and to "free" resources for use by other experimenters when you are finished with them.